frederic-baucher/jpmoral.github.io/_posts/2015-07-28-hosting-revealjs-slides-on-jekyll.md

 First decide the name for the page you want to host your presentations.
 I named mine "slide decks".
 Next, create a directory with that name, and an `index.html` in that directory: `slide decks/index.html`.

-Jekyll will automatically add a link to `/slide decks` on your blog.
-[See more about Jekyll pages](http://jekyllrb.com/docs/pages/).
+Jekyll will automatically add a link to a `/slide decks` page[^jekyll-pages] on your blog.

 ### Step 5: Regular posts on main page, presentations on presentation page